max3-2/itsh5py/docs/installation.md

 - Numpy object arrays are not supported.
 - Keys of the dictionary which will be saved should only be strings to avoid.
 Any other typer are not tested and most likely will fail.
+- Lazy slicing of arrays is not supported (yet).
 - Long tuples and mixed type lists will be saved element-wise and thus be slow.
 This is recognizable starting at approx. 100 elements.